adadoun/KplerNextDestination/README.md

 ## Execution Instructions

-1. Ensure you have access to the BigQuery project and necessary datasets.
+1. Ensure you have access to the necessary datasets that are shared in Google Drive.
-2. Execute the SQL scripts in the order specified in the [Transformation Steps](#transformation-steps) section.
-3. After data preparation, explore the data using the notebooks in the `EDA_Notebooks/` folder.
+2. Explore the data using the notebooks in the `EDA_Notebooks/` folder.
 4. Run the model prototype notebooks in the `Models_Notebooks/` folder to train and evaluate different prediction models.

-## Data Quality Checks

-[Content remains the same as in the previous version]

-## Performance Considerations

-[Content remains the same as in the previous version]

 ## Troubleshooting